CK-MPM: A Compact-Kernel Material Point Method: Implementation

 \subsection{Taichi Implementation}

 In addition to the CUDA implementation, we also provide a Taichi-based implementation of our compact kernel.
 This implementation includes the standard P2G, grid update, and G2P processes, in contrast to the fused G2P2G kernel.
 For comparison, we have also implemented the same procedure using a quadratic kernel.
-The entire implementation and comparison consist of fewer than 300 lines of Python code, which will be open-sourced.
+The entire implementation and comparison consist of fewer than 300 lines of Python code.